oventi/oventi/README.md

 ### About me

-- Tauiwi Latino techie living in Pōneke, Aotearoa (Wellington, New Zealand).
+- Tauiwi Latino techie living in Te Whanganui-a-Tara, Aotearoa (Wellington, New Zealand).

 - Looking to collaborate on **social impact projects**.